-A 'Transfer' transaction is used to represent the movement of an asset between different wallets, exchanges or accounts, where you maintain control of the underlying asset.
-As you do not 'dispose' of the asset, this transaction type does not trigger a captial gains tax event.
+A 'Send' or 'Receive' transaction is used to represent the movement of an asset between different wallets, exchanges or accounts, where you maintain control of the underlying asset.
+As you do not 'dispose' of the asset, this transaction type does not trigger a capital gains tax event.

-- Moving cryptocurrency from an online exchange to your hardware wallet.
+- Sending cryptocurrency from an online exchange to your hardware wallet.

 A 'Chain Split' transaction is used if you acquired a new cryptocurrency as a result of a chain split (such as Bitcoin Cash being received by Bitcoin holders).
 There is no income or capital gains tax event at the time of receiving the new cryptocurrency.
 The new cryptocurrency received will have a cost basis of $0 for future trades.